tagsysx/Prism/docs/TECHNICAL_SPECIFICATION.md

 ## Overview

-This document provides a detailed description of the technical implementation details of the Discrete Radiance Field Model in the Prism project.
+This document provides a high-level theoretical description ofthe Discrete Radiance Field Model in the Prism project.
 This model achieves efficient electromagnetic wave propagation modeling and ray tracing by discretizing 3D scenes into a finite number of voxels.

 ## 1. Discrete Radiance Field Model Architecture